 Non-solicitation violations can lead to serious legal consequences for both employers and employees.
 Employers may face financial losses, legal fees, and reputational damage, while employees risk lawsuits, financial penalties, and diminished future job prospects.
-Violations often arise from poaching employees or soliciting clients, and are examined through the lens of the agreement's reasonableness and clarity.
-Understanding the nuances of non-solicitation agreements is crucial for businesses and professionals navigating these complex legal waters.
-Further insights can enhance compliance strategies.
+Violations often arise from poaching employees or soliciting clients, and are examined through the lens of the agreement’s reasonableness and clarity.
+If you operate in Minnesota, one point frames everything that follows: the state’s 2023 ban on employee noncompete agreements does not reach non-solicitation agreements.
+Minn.
+Stat. § 181.988 makes any covenant not to compete “void and unenforceable,” but it expressly provides that a “covenant not to compete does not include a nonsolicitation agreement, or agreement restricting the ability to use client or contact lists, or solicit customers of the employer”.
+So your non-solicitation clauses survive the ban and continue to be judged under common-law reasonableness.

 Key Takeaways